ychleee/SemanticsProseminarPaper/MVP-Evidentiality as Perspectiveness- Analysis of Korean morpheme '-te-'.md

 1. direct evidence
 # 3. Our Account: *-te-* as marking perspective
 ## 3.1. what *-te-* is not
-### 3.1.1. *-te-* is not necessary modal.
-(Contra Lee)
-- Lee (2013) analyzes -te- as a necessity modal.
-But we argue that it is not.
-Below is Lee's analysis:

-data:: 22 $[[-te]] = \lambda P_{<s,<i,t>>}.\lambda w.\lambda t. \exists t''[t''<t \land \forall w'[w' \in BEST(SO,ST/DX, w, t'') \rightarrow P(w')(t''))]]$

-- We argue that the lexical entry in 22 faces difficulty in explaining data like below:
-- Context: There was a murder in the neighborhood of John: Bill was murdered by someone.
-John is a close friend of Bill.
-He lives next door and he is one of the officials who investigated the incident.
-John saw that Bill and Tom fought heavily the day before the murder.
-(John heard Tom saying, "I will kill you.")
-And he saw Tom buying a gun and bullets right after the fight.
-What he also saw was Tom going towards Bill's house on the day of the murder.
-And by investigating the crime, he found out that the type of bullet that Tom bought the day before the murder matched the kind of bullet that Bill had been shot with.
-The next day, after all finding all this out, John talks to his officer friend about the murder.
-1. In this situation, John can felicitoulsy assert a necessity epistemic modal sentence: "톰이 빌을 쏜 것이 틀림없어" (It must be the case that Tom shot Bill/Tom must have shot Bill.)
-2. In contrast, John cannot felicitously assert a *-te-* sentence: "톰이 빌을 쐈더라." ([It is observed by the speaker that] Tom shot Bill.)
-3. However, if we follow Lee (2013)'s analysis of *-te-* and accept the lexical entry of $[[-te-]]$ in 22, John should be able to felicitously assert the *-te-* sentence: "톰이 빌을 쐈더라."
-		- It is because, given his sensory observations of evidences (Modal Base) and stereotypical/doxastic Ordering Source, the proposition that Tom shot Bill is true in all the best possible epistemic worlds.
-			- We can explain it further like this:
-C:: Hee - ==We can explain it further like this:== ??

 ### *- te-* is not a morpheme that marks propositional-level evidentiality.
 - Lee and Lim both argue that *-te-* is a morpheme that marks a propositional-level evidentiality, which is a relation between speaker and the proposition.